When should the competition be held?

 Each Local Competition can submit only one Champion in each age group for advancement.
 In the event of a tie at the Local Competition, the Local Host must determine the one Champion in each age group for advancement by conducting a hit-off or another type of tiebreaker.

 When and where will the Regional Competition take place?

-Regional Competitions will take place from early May to late-June.
-Regional sites will be located throughout the United States (8-10 sites) on pre-determined dates and locations.
+Regional competitions will take place from July to early-September.
 Jr. Home Run Derby Staff will provide Regional Competition information to all Local Competition Champions.

 What happens after the Regional Competition?

 Regional Champions in each age group will receive a trip for two (participant and legal parent/guardian) to the World Series™ for the Jr. Home Run Derby Finals.

 How do I promote my Local Competition?

 Provided in your administrative folder is a Local Competition Press Release.
 You may fill this out and distribute it to your local media outlets - newspaper, television, radio, etc. Also provided in your administrative folder are promotional posters that you can fill out and post around your town as well as a sample flyer..

 Can I use the Jr.HRD logo in my promotional material?